willchen90/chartist-js/README.md

 ![The Chartist Guy](https://raw.github.com/gionkunz/chartist-js/develop/source/images/chartist-guy.gif "The Chartist Guy")

-*Checkout the documentation site at http://gionkunz.github.io/chartist-js/*
+*Check out the documentation site at http://gionkunz.github.io/chartist-js/*

-*Checkout this lightening talk that gives you an overview of Chartist in 5 minutes https://www.youtube.com/watch?v=WdYzPhOB_c8*
+*Check out this lightening talk that gives you an overview of Chartist in 5 minutes https://www.youtube.com/watch?v=WdYzPhOB_c8*

 Chartist.js is a simple responsive charting library built with SVG.
 There are hundreds of nice charting libraries already out there, but they are either: